Terms and Conditions

-Any impact which COVID-19 or other communicable/illness related measures / action has on your holiday will not constitute a significant alteration to your contracted arrangements and will not entitle you to cancel without payment of the applicable cancellation charges as a result (see also clause 2).
+Any impact which COVID-19 or other communicable/illness related measures / action has on your holiday will not automatically constitute a significant alteration to your contracted arrangements.
+Therefore, you will not be entitled automatically to cancel without payment of the applicable cancellation charges as a result (see also clause 2).

 (4) Flight delay and cancellation

 In these Terms and Conditions, unavoidable and extraordinary circumstances means a situation which is beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
 Except where otherwise expressly stated in these Terms and Conditions, we regret we cannot accept liability or pay any compensation where the performance or prompt performance of our obligations under our contract with you is prevented or affected by, or you otherwise suffer any damage or loss (as more fully described in clause 12(2) below) as a result of unavoidable and extraordinary circumstances.
 Such circumstances will usually include (whether actual or threatened) war, riot, civil unrest, terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions (including hurricanes), epidemics, fire and closure or restriction of airspace, airports and ports.
-Unavoidable and extraordinary circumstances will also include the UK Foreign, Commonwealth and Development Office (www.gov.uk/foreign-travel-advice) or other EU foreign ministry advising against all travel or all but essential travel to any country, region or destination.
-In the event of different advice being given by EU governments, we will follow the advice given by the UK Foreign, Commonwealth and Development Office.
-Unavoidable and extraordinary circumstances also include COVID-19 or other communicable disease/illness and their impact, such as travel restrictions and the measures and other action being taken by governments, public authorities and businesses to control and manage its effects.
+Unavoidable and extraordinary circumstances also include COVID-19, it's variants or other communicable disease/illness and their impact, such as travel restrictions and the measures and other action being taken by governments, public authorities and businesses to control and manage its effects.

 (1) Subject to clauses 12(5) and 12(6) below, we promise to make sure that the holiday arrangements we have agreed to make, perform or provide, as applicable, as part of our contract with you are made, performed or provided with reasonable skill and care.
-This means that, subject to these Terms and Conditions, we will accept responsibility if, for example, you suffer death or personal injury or your contracted holiday arrangements are not provided as promised or prove deficient as a result of the failure of ourselves, our employees, agents or suppliers to use reasonable skill and care in making, performing or providing, as applicable, your contracted holiday arrangements.
+This means that, subject to these Terms and Conditions, we will accept responsibility if, for example, you suffer death or personal injury as a direct result of the failure of ourselves, our employees, agents or suppliers to use reasonable skill and care in making, performing or providing, as applicable, your contracted holiday arrangements.
 Please note it is your responsibility to show that reasonable skill and care has not been used if you wish to make a claim against us.
 In addition, we will only be responsible for what our employees, agents and suppliers do or do not do if they were at the time acting within the course of their employment (for employees) or carrying out work we had asked them to do (for agents and suppliers).
-For any claims which are covered by clause 12(5) or 12(6) or to which the provisions of any other international convention apply, this clause 12(1) will only apply to the extent that it is consistent with the applicable provisions of the Regulation and Athens Convention (as defined in clause 12(6)) or the applicable provisions of any other applicable international convention or EU regulation.
+For any claims which are covered by clause 12(5) or 12(6) or to which the provisions of any other international convention apply, this clause 12(1) will only apply to the extent that it is consistent with the applicable provisions of the Regulation and Athens Convention (as defined in clause 12(6)) or the applicable provisions of any other applicable international convention or regulation.

 (2) We will not be responsible, and you will not be entitled to any compensation, for any injury, illness, death, loss (including without limitation loss of enjoyment or possessions), damage, expense, cost or other sum or claim of any nature whatsoever which results from any of the following: